L'ORÉAL Austria Fellowships

 The fellowships seek to encourage young women to pursue careers in research, to make it easier for them to gain a foothold, or to enable them to continue with a career they have already begun.
 The fellowship is particularly intended for the following cases:

-- Completion of a project or a doctoral thesis
+- completion of a research project or a doctoral thesis

 Applications are open to young highly qualified Austrian-based female researchers in the doctoral stage or female post-docs.
-Requirements are completion of a Diplom/ Master’s degree or PhD/ Doktorat, Austrian citizenship or residency in Austria.
+Requirements are Austrian citizenship or at least three years residency in Austria as well as completion of a Diplom/Master’s degree (pre-docs) or completion of PhD/Doktorat (post-docs).
 Decisions are based on candidates’ previous academic achievements, a specific project or dissertation topic and recommendation by their project leader or doctoral thesis supervisor.

 The fellowship serves to support female researchers who are about to complete their doctoral thesis or have already completed it (post-docs).
 Applications for start-up or interim funding of a thesis are not accepted.